Teaching Heart's Froggy Books by Jack London Unit / Theme

 Special Thanks to the Teachers who shared ideas for this page!!!

 Froggy books are loved by Kindergarten through Second Grade Students.
-It's very very difficult not like froggy.
+It's very very difficult not to like froggy.
 Those wide innocent eyes.
 That wide innocent mouth.
 He's the cutest frog.
 Looking for a good read aloud story?
 Just pick up the nearest Froggy book you can find and start reading it.
 Children react to Froggy's setbacks and mistakes with smiles and laughter.
 Most children can relate to a few of the Froggy books and make a text to self connections.

 After reading your class a Froggy story of your choice; Make a list together of words that describe Froggy (silly, curious, absent-minded, etc)